Many of the women we care for at the Women's speak little or no English.

 Information for patients

 Family, friends, carers and husbands

-Family, friends, carers and husbands are not allowed to be interpreters at appointments.
+Family, friends, carers and husbands should not be interpreters at appointments.

 You are welcome to bring your husband, partner, relatives or friends for support at your appointments.
 However a trained interpreter must be used to ensure that you understand the information, procedures or surgery that are discussed with you.
 With the assistance of a qualified interpreter the health professional will be able to understand your questions about your care.

 Family members or friends can be used to assist communication only as a last resort - but nobody under the age of 18.

 If you have a Medicare Card, the use of the interpreter is free.
 If you do not have a Medicare card, the interpreter fee will be included in the cost of your appointment at the Women’s.